richmahn/en_ta/process/setup-team/title.md

-Setting Up a Translation Team
+Setting Up A Translation Team